cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 This API is defined in `orchestrator.proto`.
 It is implemented by the cogment orchestrator, and client applications are expected to connect to it using the gRPC client API.

-This API is used for general control and services related to trials, primarily to start trials.
+This API is used for general control and services related to trials.

 ### Service `TrialLifecycle`